 CSF Rhinorrhea Treatment

 Surgery usually requires a hospital stay of 2-3 days.
-You may need additional surgery if the first surgery is not successful.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.